MicrosoftDocs/sql-docs/docs/advanced-analytics/r/r-server-standalone.md

 ---
-title: SQL Server Machine Learning Server (Standalone) and R Server (Standalone) | Microsoft Docs ms.prod: sql ms.technology: machine-learning
+title: SQL Server Machine Learning Server (Standalone) and R Server (Standalone) | Microsoft Docs
+description: Overview introduction to standalone R server and Machine Learning Server in SQL Server Setup ms.prod: sql ms.technology: machine-learning

-ms.date: 04/15/2018
+ms.date: 08/27/2018
-ms.topic: conceptual
+ms.topic: overview
 author: HeidiSteen
 ms.author: heidist
 manager: cgronlun
 ---
-# SQL Server Machine Learning Server (Standalone) and R Server (Standalone)
+# What is R Server (standalone) and Machine Learning Server (Standalone) in SQL Server
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md-winonly](../../includes/appliesto-ss-xxxx-xxxx-xxx-md-winonly.md)]

-A standalone server is an installation of machine learning components, articulated as R and Python features, that run independently of SQL Server database engine instances.
-You can install a standalone server by itself, with no dependencies on SQL Server.
-Because a standalone server is independent of SQL Server, configuration and administration tasks and tools are more similar to a non-SQL version of Machine Learning Server, which you can read about in [this article](https://docs.microsoft.com/machine-learning-server/what-is-machine-learning-server).

-The objective of a standalone machine learning server is to provide a rich development environment, with distributed and parallel processing of R and Python workloads over small-to-large data sets, using the proprietary packages and calculation engines installed with the server.
+SQL Server provides installation support for a standalone R Server or Machine Learning Server that runs independently of SQL Server.
+A standalone server has a foundation of open-source distributions, overlayed with high-performance libraries from Microsoft that add statistical and predictive analytics at scale.
+The server also includes libraries for machine learning tasks coded in R or Python.
+In SQL Server 2016, this feature is called **R Server (Standalone)** and is R-only.
+In SQL Server 2017, it's called **Machine Learning Server (Standalone)** and includes both R and Python.

+> [!Note]
+> As installed by SQL Server Setup, a standalone server is functionally equivalent to the non-SQL-branded versions of [Microsoft Machine Learning Server](https://docs.microsoft.com/machine-learning-server/what-is-machine-learning-server), supporting the same use cases and scenarios, including remote execution, operationalization and web services, and the complete collection of RevoScaleR and revoscalepy functions.

+As an independent server decoupled from SQL Server, the R and Python environment is configured, secured, and accessed using the underlying operating system and tools provided in the standalone server, not SQL Server.
+R and Python developers can choose a standalone server to move beyond the memory and processing constraints of open-source R and Python.
+A standalone server can load and process large amounts of data on multiple cores and aggregate the results into a single consolidated output.
+This capability is provided through function libraries that execute on the server.
+High-performance functions are engineered for both scale and utility: delivering predictive analytics, statistical modeling, data visualizations, and leading-edge machine learning algorithms in a commercial server product engineered and supported by Microsoft.

+As an adjunct to SQL Server, a standalone server is useful if you need to develop high-performance machine learning solutions that can use remote compute contexts, switching interchangeably between the local server and a remote Machine Learning Server on a Spark cluster or on another SQL Server instance.
 The R and Python packages on a standalone server are the same as those provided in a SQL Server (In-Database) installation, allowing for code portability and [compute-context switching](https://docs.microsoft.com/machine-learning-server/r/concept-what-is-compute-context).

-The primary reason developers choose a standalone machine learning server is to move beyond the memory and processing constraints of open-source R and Python.
-Standalone servers can load and process large amounts of data on multiple cores and aggregate the results into a single consolidated output.
-The functions and algorithms are engineered for both scale and utility: delivering predictive analytics, statistical modeling, data visualizations, and leading-edge machine learning algorithms in a commercial server product engineered and supported by Microsoft.

-Generally, we recommend that you treat (Standalone) and (In-Database) installations as mutually exclusive to avoid resource contention, but if you have sufficient resources, there is no prohibition against installing them both on the same physical computer.

-You can only have one standalone server on the computer: either [SQL Server 2017 Machine Learning Server (standalone)](../install/sql-machine-learning-standalone-windows-install.md) or [SQL Server 2016 R Server (Standalone)](../install/sql-r-standalone-windows-install.md).
-You must manually uninstall one version before installing a different version.

 ## Components of a standalone server